bossjones/dotfiles-3/README.md

-# Config
+# Dotfiles

-This is my personal dotfiles repository, you shouldn't run these commands.
+This is my personal dotfiles repository, don't run the below command.

 ### Setup Script